 10.40.1 Basic VHT BSS functionality

+A VHT AP declares its channel width capability (80 MHz only or 80+80 MHz or 160 MHz) in the Supported Channel Width Set subfield of the VHT Capabilities element as described in Table 8-ac13—Subfields of the VHT Capabilities Info field.

+A VHT STA shall not indicate support for 80+80 MHz unless it supports reception and transmission of 80+80 MHz PPDUs using all MCSs within the VHTBSSBasicMCSSet and all MCSs that are mandatory for the attached PHY.

-A VHT STA shall set the Supported Channel Width Set in its HT Capabilities element to 1, indicating that both 20 MHz and 40 MHz operation is supported.
+An VHT STA shall not indicate support for 160 MHz unless it supports reception and transmission of 160 MHz PPDUs using all MCSs within the VHTBSSBasicMCSSet and all MCSs that are mandatory for the attached PHY.A VHT STA shall set the Supported Channel Width Set in its HT Capabilities element to 1, indicating that both 20 MHz and 40 MHz operation is supported.

 A VHT STA sets the Rx MCS Bitmask of the Supported MCS Set field of its HT Capabilities element according